phanquanghung/speech-to-command/README.md

 To start voice command, point your controller at an object and press the trigger.
 This will start recording and send the audio to the server for speech-to-command processing.

-The following are some examples of voice commands:
+The following are four voice commands available and their examples:

+- Put on camouflage! -> hide
+- Show yourself! -> show
+- Back off! -> away
 - Get over here! -> towards
-- Show yourself! -> show
-- Put on camouflage! -> hide

 ## Limitations
 This project is still under development and has the following limitations: